-- B. These proposals should be brought to FEC, which will refer them to the appropriate faculty committee, e.g., CAPT and/or CAFR (Part One, Articles I through VIII, IX, XIV, XII through XVI, and XVIII); CEPP (Part One, Article XIV, Article XIV, Article III); Curriculum Committee (Part One, Article XIX, I); Faculty Development Committee (Part One, Article XIIIX and XIIIX, III); Institutional Policy and Planning Committee (Part Four).
-FEC will deal with proposals to Part One, Articles XXVIII and XIX, and Parts Two (except as noted above), Three, Five and Six.
+- A. Proposals for substantive amendments to the Handbook may be initiated by the Faculty, Administration, or Trustees. - B. These proposals should be brought to FEC, which will refer them to the appropriate faculty committee, e.g., CAPT and/or CAFR (Part One, Articles I through VIII, XIV, XII through XVIII); CEPP (Part One, Article XIV and Part Two, Article III); Curriculum Committee (Part One, Article XVI); Faculty Development Committee (Part One, Article IX and XVIII); Institutional Policy and Planning Committee (Part Four).
+FEC will deal with proposals to Part One, Articles XVII and XIX, and Parts Two (except as noted above), Three, Five and Six.
 The relevant committees then study the proposal, make necessary modifications, and refer the revised proposal to FEC for presentation to and action by the Faculty. - C. If FEC declines to bring a proposal for Handbook revision to the Faculty, the initiator of the proposal may then introduce it directly to the Faculty. - D. If the Faculty approves a revision to Part Two of the Handbook, the revision will then be adopted.
 If the Faculty approves a revision to Part One or Part Four, the revision will be forwarded to the President, and by the President to the Board of Trustees with a recommendation for final action.
 The revision will then be adopted if both the President and the Trustees give approval.
 Revisions to Parts Five and Six will be adopted once the office being described and FEC have agreed upon the revision.
 Revisions to Part Three should be agreed upon by the Institutional Policy and Planning Committee (IPPC), the Student Government Association (SGA), and FEC.
 Once such agreement is obtained, the revision is adopted.